 - The copy in the header should be less than 30 characters so you can increase the size of the text to be legible on mobile without overwhelming the header.
 For this we recommend a minimum font size of 90pt Arial regular font or equivalent.

 Choose an effective call to action (CTA) placement

 As a reader, how do you typically read?
 You might read top to bottom, scanning left to right or right to left depending on your native language.
 Keeping this flow in mind can help you choose an effective placement for your CTA button on mobile.

 Consider the importance of above-the-fold elements, which are the parts of the Store page that are viewable before scrolling down.
 If a CTA is placed at the bottom of a vertical tile, it is unlikely to appear above the fold, making it less visible to customers.

-CTAs on mobile should also have decent spacing around them, or “breathing room,” so it's easy for customers to find and click on it.
+CTAs on mobile should also have decent spacing around them, or “breathing room”, so it’s easy for customers to find and click on it.
 Having limited space for a CTA can cause it to merge with its surroundings and lose hierarchy and visibility.

 Provide alternatives to menu navigation

-This is an important factor to consider when it comes to highlighting your top categories or tabs on a Store.
+This is an important factor to consider when it comes to highlighting your top categories or tabs in a Store.
 Putting those top pages in the menu is one good strategy, but you can also use image or text tiles to create an additional way to navigate your Store.
 Adding these tiles at the top of your Store, along with a strong CTA, ensures shoppers can find your most important content even if they don’t expand the drop-down menu.

 1Amazon internal data, WW, 2021.